tg123/docker-zookeeper-nanoserver/README.md

-# docker-zookeeper-nanoserver
+# Zookeeper Docker image for Windows

-Zookeeper Docker image for Windows
+Environment variables of image are compatible with <https://hub.docker.com/_/zookeeper/>